Esri/data-collection-dotnet/docs/index.md

 ### Identify map features

 Tapping or clicking the map performs an identify function on the map.
-The closest result to the clicked location is chosen, the feature is selected on the map, and a  popup view is revealed containing the feature's attributes and information from any related tables.
+The closest result to the clicked location is chosen, the feature is selected on the map, and a pop-up view is revealed containing the feature's attributes and information from any related tables.

 | UWP | WPF |
 |-----|-----|